wavefrontHQ/docs/pages/doc/application_monitoring_service_map.md

 </tbody>
 </table>

-### See Tracing Traffic Information
+### See Service Traffic Information

 <table style="width: 100%;">
 <tbody>
     <tr>
     <td>
-      When you click on the tracing traffic between the styling and printing service, you can:
+      When you click on the service traffic between the styling and printing service, you can:
         <ul><li>View Request, Error, and Duration (RED) metrics for the specific edge.</li>
-        <li> Navigate to the Traces Browser by clicking <b>View Traces for This Traffic</b>.</li>
+        <li> Navigate to the Traces Browser by clicking <b>View Traces for This Traffic</b>.
+You don't see this option if you are using eBPF.</li>
         <li> Navigate to the Operation Dashboard to view RED metrics of the outbound and inbound operations by clicking <b>View Passenger Dashboard (Outbound Traffic)</b> or <b>View Trip Dashboard (Inbound Traffic)</b>.</li>
         </ul>
       </td>